TrustEdge-Network/.github/profile/README.md

 • DDoS Protection (Remote).

-Our services are economical and reliable( as said in our name ), and include free DDoS protection, using cutting-edge technology, with specialized filters for various applications, using eBPF/XDP for high performance filtering.
+Our services prioritize both affordability and reliability.
+We provide complimentary DDoS protection leveraging cutting-edge technology, with specialized filters for various applications, all powered by eBPF/XDP for high performance filtering.